austinhillyard/CS260-Startup/notes.md

 ```

 ## React Hooks
-React hooks allow React function style components to be able to do eeverything that a class style component can do and more.
+React hooks allow React function style components to be able to do everything that a class style component can do and more.
 New features in React are also implemented using Hooks.

+The main function of React hooks is to allow Function components to be able to access state.

  Function styles are the preferred way to use React these days.